 The backend part was developed as a Bachelor Thesis by Jan Skála[2].
-It contains user and institution management and authentication, storage management of all the assets and source files of resources, and API for the web editor and mobile application.
+It contains user and institution management and authentication, storage management of all the assets and source files of resources, and API for the web editor and mobile applications.
+Complete data structure is described in a form of relational schema in the figure 1.1.

 The API uses the ASP.Net Core framework[3], built on .Net Core and C# as a programming language.
 All data are stored in PostgreSQL[4] database.
-The same technologies are used for the implementation prototype to allow easier integration of the results of this thesis.
+The same technologies are used for the API of the implementation prototype to allow easier integration of the results of this thesis.